DinujayaSupun/Customs-RMS/README.md

 Customs RMS is an internal workflow system for receiving, routing, reviewing, and completing customs documents.
 It supports role-based visibility, document movement between officers, remarks/minutes, attachments, audit logs, and admin permission management.

-## What This README Covers

-This README is written for this specific Customs RMS system and should contain:

-- System purpose and main modules
-- Technology stack and repository structure
-- Required local and production environment variables
-- Local development setup
-- Build commands for backend and frontend
-- Testing commands
-- Production hosting guidance
-- Security and release notes for deployment

 ## Tech Stack

 | Layer | Technology |